DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-08-26-data_design.md

 categories:
   - Data Science
 tags:
   - Data Science
   - Data Engineering
   - Data Quality
 author_profile: false
 classes: wide
+seo_title: "The Critical Role of Data Quality in the Data Industry"
+seo_description: "Explore the vital importance of data quality, the need for defined roles in data design and collection, and how data quality impacts data science and engineering."
+excerpt: "This article explores the often-overlooked importance of data quality in the data industry and emphasizes the urgent need for defined roles in data design, collection, and quality assurance."
 # toc: true
 # toc_label: The Complexity of Real-World Data Distributions
 ---